What to Do in Kawagoe: 10 Must-See Spots and Local Activities

-Kawagoe Area Guide: Best Things to Do
+Kawagoe Area Guide: Best Things to Do in Kawagoe

-Kawagoe is one of the hottest tourist towns near Tokyo, which is getting more popular among foreign travelers.
+Kawagoe is one of the hottest tourist towns in Saitama near Tokyo, which is getting more popular among foreign travelers.
 Kawagoe has lots of tourist places to visit like the iconic area Koedo (which means Little Edo in Japanese).
 Koedo is featured by historical buildings, shrines and temples with the good-old Japanese atmosphere.
 There are also numerous things to do in Kawagoe from having regional food and drinks to shopping unique traditional items.

 1. Kashiya Yokocho Alley